Electricity meter: Prepayment meters

 The standard business model of electricity retailing involves the electricity company billing the customer for the amount of energy used in the previous month or quarter.
 In some countries, if the retailer believes that the customer may not pay the bill, a prepayment meter may be installed.
 This requires the customer to make advance payment before electricity can be used.
 If the available credit is exhausted then the supply of electricity is cut off by a relay.

-In the UK, mechanical prepayment coin meters used to be common, both in private rented accommodation and residential customers of the Electricity Boards, the Nationalised Electricity sector.
+In the UK, mechanical prepayment coin meters used to be common, both in private rented accommodation and residential customers of the electricity boards, the nationalised electricity sector.
 Disadvantages of these included the need for regular visits to remove the cash, and risk of theft of the cash in the meters by both customers and burglars.

-The first automated pre-payment meters were introduced by London Electricity, in conjunction with the Slumberger Metering based in Felixstowe, UK.
+The first automated pre-payment meters were introduced by London Electricity, in conjunction with the Schlumberger Metering based in Felixstowe, UK.
 They were initially called Key Meters and later renamed Budget Meters.
 They avoided the 60,000 disconnections for non-payment per annum and the many disadvantages of cash prepayment.
-They were also popular with customers who wanted a convenient payment method, especially in short term tenancies. well over 1 million such meters were installed across the Uk in the first few years after introduction.
+They were also popular with customers who wanted a convenient payment method, especially in short term tenancies.
+Well over 1 million such meters were installed across the UK in the first few years after introduction.
 Modern solid-state electricity meters, in conjunction with smart cards, have removed these disadvantages and such meters are commonly used for customers considered to be a poor credit risk.
-In the UK, customers can use organisations such as the Post Office Ltd or PayPoint network, where rechargeable tokens (Quantum cards for natural gas, or plastic "keys" for electricity) can be loaded with whatever money the customer has available.
+In the UK, customers can use organisations such as the Post Office Limited or PayPoint network, where rechargeable tokens (Quantum cards for natural gas, or plastic "keys" for electricity) can be loaded with whatever money the customer has available.

-In South Africa, Sudan and Northern Ireland prepaid meters are recharged by entering a unique, encoded twenty digit number using a keypad.
-This makes the tokens, essentially a slip of paper, very cheap to produce.
+In Indonesia, Northern Ireland, South Africa and Sudan, prepaid meters are recharged by entering a unique, encoded twenty digit number using a keypad.
+This makes the tokens, which may be electronically delivered or printed on a slip of paper at point of purchase, very cheap to produce.

 Around the world, experiments are going on, especially in developing countries, to test pre-payment systems.
 In some cases, prepayment meters have not been accepted by customers.
 There are various groups, such as the Standard Transfer Specification (STS) association, which promote common standards for prepayment metering systems across manufacturers.
 Prepaid meters using the STS standard are used in many countries.